Everything you need to know about the 5 most popular diets of 2020

 How to try it:

 - Plan ahead for meals and snacks.
-Prep some quick and easy items—apples and cheese, whole grain crackers and peanut butter, or defrosted batch-cooking—so that you have food ready to go during your non-fasting window.
-Reduced kilojoules during the day can lead to overeating at night, so having a meal plan in place is a smart move.
+Prep some quick and easy items—apples and cheese, whole-grain crackers and peanut butter, or defrosted batch-cooking—so that you have food ready to go during your non-fasting window.
+Caloric restriction during the day can lead to overeating at night, so having a meal plan in place is a smart move.

 - Go to sleep earlier.
 Getting to bed at a reasonable hour—a crucial component to weight loss, since getting seven hours of sleep per night as been linked to weight management, reduced risk of chronic disease, and improved metabolic benefits—can help you limit the amount of time you spend eating.
 So after your last meal, brush your teeth, shut down your computer, turn off your TV, put your phone on “do not disturb,” and say goodnight to late-night snacking!